defi-wonderland/hardhat-account-abstraction/README.md

 1. Navigate to your [pimlico dashboard](https://dashboard.pimlico.io/apikeys) and get your api key

-1. Now we can add this to our config and we should be good to go for more custom configuration see [here](#configuration)
+1. Now we can add this to our config and we should be good to go, for more custom configuration see [here](#configuration)

 ```typescript
 import { HardhatUserConfig } from 'hardhat/config';